digitalservicebund/ris-norms/doc/adr/0013-error-responses.md

 We follow [RFC-9457 (Problem Details for HTTP APIs)](https://www.rfc-editor.org/rfc/rfc9457) for our error responses.
 All error responses are JSON objects.

 The `type` field always starts with `/errors/`.
-Therefore, all errors are relative to our application.
+Therefore, all errors are URLs relative to our application.

 For errors related to a specific norm the `instance` field is filled with the eli of the norm starting with `/eli/`.

 Both `title` and `details` are written in english.

+Only the `type` field is required.
+All other fields are optional.

+In general at least `type`, `instance` and `title` should be filled out to help with debugging.
+Also, all additional information that is required for writing a good error message should be provided as additional fields (extension members).
+For this it might be helpful to write a `details` message and provide all variables used in it as additional fields.

 ### Multiple error messages in one response